aaronmsimon/northgate-hs-track-and-field-attendance/README.md

 ### Error Handling
 1. Enable new student (no record in DB) tracking
+    - partially handled - error message will be thrown

 ### Coaches' Features
 1. View student attendance over time
 2. View student roster with filters for gender and grade
 3. Export attendance to CSV
-4. View attendance on a particular day
+4. ~~View attendance on a particular day~~

 ### Fun Features
 1. Add badges (gamification)